 MEd: $826-$1,239/semester (the MEd in EducationalTechnology has an additional special fee of $2,550; the MEd in Reading Development and Instruction has an additional special fee of $7,500)

 Graduate diploma: $710/semester (the Graduate Diploma in Reading Development and Instruction has an additional special fee of $3,500)

-In addition to the regular tuition fee, a special fee is applicable for the Master of Education (Educational Technology) program and the Graduate Diploma in Reading Development and Instruction.
+In addition to the regular tuition fee, a special fee is applicable for the Master of Education in Educational Technology program and the Graduate Diploma and Master of Education in Reading Development and Instruction programs.
 For information regarding special fees, please view the Minimum Expense form.